carbon-language/carbon-lang/executable_semantics/README.md

 A procedure call frame, defined by the `Frame` structure, includes a pointer to the function being called, the environment that maps variables to their addresses, and a to-do list of actions.
 Each action corresponds to an expression or statement in the program.
-The `Act` structure represents an action.
+The `Action` structure represents an action.
 An action often spawns other actions that needs to be completed first and afterwards uses their results to complete its action.
 To keep track of this process, each action includes a position field `pos` that stores an integer that starts at `-1` and increments as the action makes progress.
-For example, suppose the action associated with an addition expression `e1 + e2` is at the top of the to-do
+For example, suppose the action associated with an addition expression `e1 + e2` is at the top of the to-do list:
-list:

     (e1 + e2) [-1] :: ...

-When this action kicks off (in the `step_exp` function), it increments `pos` to `0` and pushes `e1` onto the to-do list, so the top of the todo list now looks
+When this action kicks off (in the `StepExp` function), it increments `pos` to `0` and pushes `e1` onto the to-do list, so the top of the todo list now looks
 like: